 While travelers seek out interesting activities in the places they’re visiting, hosts will use your platform to make money.
-Let’s see how to develop a successful travel app and which features you have to implement.
+Let’s see how to develop a successful travel app and which online travel technology you have to implement.

 Registration and user accounts

-The first thing a user should do when they start using your travel software is to register with the platform and create a personal user account.
+The first thing a user should do when they start using your travel management solution is to register with the platform and create a personal user account.

 Usually, travel platforms offer registration via email and via social log-in (Facebook or Google+).
 We advise offering both registration options and letting users choose.